 A new bridge for a new University

-In 1926, the Senate of the University of Queensland decided to accept the offer of land at St Lucia for its new campus.
+In 1926, the Senate of the University of Queensland decided to accept the offer of land at Saint Lucia for its new campus.
 It was decided to build a bridge facilitating access from the city to the new site crossing the river from Boundary Street.
 The idea for a bridge to St Lucia had been suggested before this.
-This article, for example, dates from 1924.

 Construction of University buildings at St Lucia didn’t begin until 1937.
 The first of these, the Forgan-Smith building, was completed in 1939.
 Soon after, preparatory work on the cross river bridge began.